CE4G

 Meet Our Mentors

-Computer Engineering for Good is led by Professor Matthew Campisi from Tandon's Electrical and Computer Engineering department.
-The topics are drawn from Prof.'s undergraduate course in embedded systems and his experience developing low-cost, high-social-impact medical devices.
+Computer Engineering for Good is created and supervised by Professor Matthew Campisi from Tandon's Electrical and Computer Engineering department.
+The topics are drawn from Prof Campisi's undergraduate course in embedded systems and his experience developing low-cost, high-social-impact medical devices.

 fqwdewqe